-With the exception of students who have an Individual Disability Allocation, Propel students must forfeit one period of a single class per week.
+With the exception of students who have an Individual Disability Allocation (IDA), PROPEL students must forfeit one period of a single class per week.
 From 2019 this has been from one Enrichment class.
 In certain cases it may be from English or HASS.
-Propel does not appear on the timetable.
-However, for students with an IDA, an option class may be replaced with Propel which equates to two periods a week
+PROPEL does not appear on the timetable.
+However, for students with an IDA, an option class may be replaced with PROPEL which equates to two periods a week

 Students for whom English is an Additional Language or Dialect (EAL/D)